Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 Call the output **landcover_raw.tif**.

 Finally, you need to appoint the correct values to the different classes.
 That can be done using *UMEP > Pre-Processor > Urban Land Cover > Land Cover Reclassifier*.
+You can qualitatively check your land cover classification against satellite imagery, such as the *Google Satellite* in *QuickMapServices*.

 Commands